 The world needs to change the primary energy production from fossil fuels to renewable sources.
 Chalmers University of Technology and Molecular Frontiers Foundation are proud to announce a unique conference on sustainable energy with the aim to gather leading scientists, policy makers and the interested public in discussions about future energy possibilities.
-The three-day program includes presentations and discussions about novel solar, storage, battery and sustainability technologies.
-You are cordially invited to take part in this important event – Welcome!
+The three-day program included presentations and discussions about novel solar, storage, battery and sustainability technologies.

 Confirmed plenary speakers: